 In the hangar, waiting to fly.

-The image on the left slows the entire two-seater fleet parked in the hangar - the coloured gliders are the five K13 gliders, while the white glider at the top is the Grob Twin III glider, used for cross-country training of our members.
+The image on the left slows the entire two-seater fleet parked in the hangar - the coloured gliders are the four K13 gliders (the fifth one has been sold), while the white glider at the top is one of the two Grob Twin III gliders, used for cross-country training of our members.

 Click here to view a larger version of this image.